emperorfin/MilitaryJet/README.md

 interested in a particular test case.
 Note that newer test classes with higher numbers suffixed in their names have very fewer and necessary comments.

+And the [semantic versioning](https://github.com/emperorfin/MilitaryJet/tags) is for sample purpose in order to promote proper project versioning.
+Note that the incremental versions represent actual subsequent changes.

 ## Porting

 I look forward to see [this](https://github.com/emperorfin/MilitaryJet/tree/master/app/src/androidTest)